-1. Part of the Bay Area Ridge Trail.

-2. Part of the Bay Area Ridge Trail and the Juan Bautista de Anza National Historic Trail.
+- 1. Part of the Bay Area Ridge Trail. - 2.
+Part of the Bay Area Ridge Trail and the Juan Bautista de Anza National Historic Trail.

 The construction of these new trail segments would help to close east-west gaps in the Ridge Trail and Anza Trail and facilitate connections among other dedicated public lands in the project vicinity.
 The Ridge Trail and Anza Trail both encompass a series of existing trails that cross multiple land ownerships.
-In the project vicinity, existing Ridge Trail segments include the Aquinas Trail and Serenity Trail in El Sereno OSP, the John Nicholas Trail in Sanborn County Park, and the Priest Rock Trail in Lexington Reservoir County Park and Sierra Azul OSP.
+In the project vicinity, existing Ridge

+Trail segments include the Aquinas Trail and Serenity Trail in El Sereno OSP, the John Nicholas Trail in Sanborn County Park, and the Priest Rock Trail in Lexington Reservoir County Park and Sierra Azul OSP.
 The Aquinas Trail and Serenity Trail in El Sereno OSP and the Priest Rock Trail are also segments of the Anza Trail.

-Not all proposed trail segments would be required or therefore constructed; Trail Nos.
-1, 2, and 9 are associated with the overcrossing alternatives, and only one would be constructed to achieve the regional trail connection.
+Not all proposed trail segments would be required.
+Only one overcrossing alternative would be built; therefore, either Trail Nos.
+1 and 9 (for the Southern Overcrossing) or Trail No. 2 (for the Northern Overcrossing) would be constructed to achieve the regional trail connection.
 The final selection will be based on final decisions for the trail bridge crossing and other considerations.
 Additionally, Trail Nos.
 5 and 6 both connect St. Joseph's Hill OSP to Sierra Azul OSP.
-If Trail No. 5 is constructed, Trail No. 6 would not be necessary and therefore not built, and the Ridge Trail and Anza Trail would be rerouted to the Limekiln Trail in Sierra Azul OSP to connect to St. Joseph's Hill OSP.
+If Trail No. 5 is constructed, Trail No. 6 would not be necessary and therefore not built.
+In addition, if Trail No. 5 is constructed, the Ridge Trail and Anza Trail would be rerouted to the Limekiln Trail in Sierra Azul OSP to connect to St. Joseph's Hill OSP.
 A final selection of this connection is pending further review of site conditions and constructability considerations.
 The full range of trail connection possibilities is included in this environmental review to ensure that all possible trail connections are analyzed.

 New or improved existing regional trail connections would generally range in width from 4 to 6 feet, have typical grades of up to 8 percent, and have uniform dirt surfaces to the maximum extent feasible.
-Like the new trails that connect with the Southern Overcrossing and Northern Overcrossing bridges (Section 1.4.2), these trails would meet or exceed USFS National Design Parameters, Trail Class 3, the design standard that is most similar to existing trails in the project area.
+Similar to the new trails that connect with the Southern Overcrossing and Northern Overcrossing bridges (Section 1.4.2), these trails would meet or exceed USFS National Design Parameters, Trail Class 3, the design standard that is most similar to existing trails in the project area.

 Due to steep terrain in some areas both east and west of SR 17, trail grades may be 12 percent or greater, and retaining walls and/or grading could be needed.
 Trail surfaces may be uneven with rocks, ruts, and roots.
 In particular, the existing Ridge Trail and Anza Trail both currently follow high-elevation routes and have sections with grades exceeding 20 percent.
 The Bay Area Ridge Trail Council, which administers the Ridge Trail, promotes trail alignments that are as close as possible to the main ridge of the mountains and hills that ring San Francisco Bay.
-The National Park Service staff responsible for the Anza Trail program strive to retrace the historic route but prefer trail alignments that have views to the Bay (Midpen 2019 Appendix A), which in the project area are only available at high elevations.
+The National Park Service staff responsible for the Anza Trail program strive to retrace the historic route but prefer trail alignments that have views to the Bay (Midpen 2019a: Appendix A), which in the project area are only available at high elevations.
 Therefore, proposed trails that connect to Ridge Trail or Anza Trail segments (such as Trail Nos.
 1-4 and 6 in Table 1.4-4) may require grades far steeper than 12 percent to reach these alignments.